In typical ways, paid and organic social media techniques are two different weapons to harness for goals that are different from each other.

-In the past year of 2020, marketers were tending to spend less amount for their endeavours.
-However, things have changed a lot in the present year and it is likely to remain the same way in upcoming year too.
+In the past year of 2020, marketers were tending to spend less amount for their endeavors.
+However, things have changed a lot in the present year, and it is likely to remain the same way in upcoming year too.

 This change in the graph of social media spends has happened mostly after Apple’s release of the 14.5 update of their iOS, as it came with limitations in case of targeting social media users using iOS devices.

 However, in case of organic social media, Meta’s (formerly, Facebook) algorithm update has turned it into a highly competitive arena for social media marketers.